gvwilson/thirdbit/_posts/2009/2009-05-01-the-week-in-review.md

 ---
 Things I did this week that I was supposed to:
 <ol>
-	<li>Give <a href="http://pyre.third-bit.com/blog/archives/2416.html">a talk at the NRC</a> on empirical software engineering and computational science.</li>
+	<li>Give a talk at the NRC on empirical software engineering and computational science.</li>
 	<li>Submit grades for this term's courses.</li>
 	<li>File my income tax return.</li>
 </ol>